Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

  sudo htpasswd -c -b  /etc/nagios3/htpasswd.users nagiosadmin NEWPASSWORD

-Each of the rules will be shown as a service in nagios.
+Each of the rules will be shown as a service in Nagios.
 An overview over all services is available if you click on ``Services`` in the ``Current Status`` category.